ShushantTiwari-ashu/AstroYoga-Full-kotlin-stack-App/README.md

 - **Jetpack Compose Frontend:** Enjoy a seamless and dynamic user experience with Jetpack Compose.

 - **Multi-Module Architecture:** Enhance maintainability and scalability with nested graphs for better organization.
+- **Jetpack Compose Frontend:** Enjoy a seamless and dynamic user experience with Jetpack Compose.

 - **User Profiles:** Create and customize profiles to receive tailored recommendations.